 - Sophisticated go-forward decision points.
 One of the business risk management strategies promoted by Scrum and RUP is to make a “go/no-go” decision at the end of each sprint/iteration.
 DAD takes this strategy further by recognizing that you have several options to consider – your team can continue with its current approach (go), it can stop (no-go), it can decide to change direction (pivot), or it can decide to experiment (run a split test).
 The two new options are adopted from Lean Startup.
 DAD’s lean and continuous delivery lifecycles promote the idea that you make these go forward decisions when you need to, that you don’t need to wait until the end of an iteration to do so.

 Risk management isn’t explicitly built into first generation agile methodologies like Scrum or XP, although a handful of implicit risk mitigation techniques are.
 As a result you still need to develop a risk management strategy for yourself when you limit your team to these sorts of agile methods.
-The DAD process decision framework, on the other hand, has built risk management strategies into the framework in a lightweight and comprehensive manner.
+The DA toolkit, on the other hand, has built risk management strategies into the toolkit in a lightweight and comprehensive manner.
 From the point of view of process risk, having such guidance built into your process is a low-risk and desirable approach.
 For further reading about risk management, we highly suggest the list of references maintained by Glen B. Alleman.